Brian Campbell betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- In Campbell's most recent appearance at the Sony Open in Hawaii, in 2025, he withdrew from the tournament after shooting 67 in the first round.
+- In Campbell's most recent appearance at the Sony Open in Hawaii, in 2025, he withdrew after shooting 67 in the first round.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.